BasicWolf/zblog/src/content/articles/2023_02_21_specification_by_example/specification_by_example.rst

 product managers, developers, and QA is full of misunderstanding, ambiguity, information losses, errors and unnecessary work.
-"*Specification by example*" teaches how to build a shared understanding between everyone involved the software creation process.
+"*Specification by example*" teaches how to build a shared understanding between everyone involved in the software creation process.
 It then demonstrates how to translate the shared understanding into specification documents, leverage them for continual system testing, and produce up-to-date documentation that evolves with the system.